 3. Navigate different stages related to leading your congregation during this unprecedented time.

 We've been hearing similar questions from many of you.
 To help you navigate the universal questions arising in this unique moment, we shared a three-stage framework that congregational leaders have found effective in navigating this situation so far, and resources to help in each stage.
 The stages cover safety, logistics, and community-building.
 It's important to remember that the stages are not linear and you will move back and forth across them.

-Additionally, join us on May 21, 3pm ET for the URJ webinar "Reimagining What's Possible - The Next Phase in a COVID-19 World."
-Together, we'll discuss how congregations can imagine the possibilities of a hybrid society, experiment and innovate, and rebuild for new realities.
+Additionally, in the URJ webinar "Reimagining What's Possible - The Next Phase in a COVID-19 World" we recently discussed how congregations can imagine the possibilities of a hybrid society, experiment and innovate, and rebuild for new realities.

 Congregational presidents and other synagogue leaders are involved in conversations and resource-sharing in various groups within The Tent.
 For presidents, we recommend the Presidents Lounge and Safety and Security group; search for #Coronavirus and #Covid19 to find resources from across all groups in The Tent.
 Among resources currently available in The Tent is a recording of a URJ call with Dr. Betsy Stone – a retired psychologist, current adjunct faculty at HUC-JIR, and dynamic speaker - about the psychological impacts of coronavirus on ourselves and our communities.

 If you’re not yet in The Tent, we encourage you, and other leaders in your congregation, to set up your account now.